natthasath/demo-laravel-breeze-validation/README.md

-# 🎉 DEMO Laravel Breeze Form
+# 🎉 DEMO Laravel Breeze Validation

 Laravel Breeze is a lightweight, minimalistic starter kit for Laravel, providing pre-built authentication scaffolding, views, and controllers to help developers quickly set up user registration, login, and password reset functionality in their Laravel applications.